-Α. All information within the material that is Pass conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Additional Information: 3/3 chapters were analyzed and passed for color redundancy.
-Chapters 1 through 3 were analyzed.
-The text content was color redundant in that it provided adequate means of distinguishing the content aside from color.
+A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed Fail by color is also conveyed in other ways.
+Additional Information: 0/2 chapters were analyzed and passed for color redundancy.
+Chapters 1 and 6 were analyzed.
+The text content was not color redundant in that it did not provided adequate means of distinguishing the content aside from color.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. Information is conveyed from the sub- categories for contrast.
 Pass Additional Information: This is an average score taken from the combined sub sections of the color and contrast field.
 The content was analyzed using the color contrast analyzer tool.
 Google chrome was used to access the book online.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: 3/3 chapters were analyzed and passed for adequate header color contrast.
-Chapters 1 through 3 were used for analysis.
-All level 1 headings were black text on a white background and level 2 headings were dark blue on white background.
+Pass Additional Information: 2/2 chapters headings were analyzed and passed for adequate color contrast.
+Chapters 5 and 6 were used for analysis.
+All level 1 headings were black text on a white background, all level 2 and 3 headings were dark blue on a white background.
 The content was analyzed using the color contrast analyzer tool.
 Google chrome was used to access the book online.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: 3/3 chapters were analyzed and passed for adequate text color contrast.
-Chapters 1 through 7 were used for analysis.
-All standard text samplings were of black text on a white background, and all text link samples were dark blue text on a white backround.
+Pass Additional Information: 2/2 chapters text samples were analyzed and passed for adequate color contrast.
+Text samples were taken from chapters 5 and 6.
+The text was black on a white background.
 The content was analyzed using the color contrast analyzer tool.
 Google chrome was used to access the book online.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Pass Additional Information: 3/3 chapters with simple images were analyzed and passed color contrast.
-The images were taken from chapters 1 through 3.
+N/A Additional Information: 0/0 simple images were analyzed and passed for adequate color contrast.
+Chapters 5 and 6 did not contain any simple images that required color contrast.
 The content was analyzed using the color contrast analyzer tool.
 Google chrome was used to access the book online.